dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 1. First, to create your Resource Group, from your system's command prompt or terminal window, issue the following command.
 Make sure to replace the ***&lt;name&gt;*** place holder in the `<name>group` name with the naming prefix you chose above.

-    > **Note**: Recall that we need to create all of our resources in the same "Location" and that because the N-Series NVidia backed GPU Virtual Machines are currently only availalbe in the "**eastus**" region, we want to sepcify that as the location for our storage account.
+    > **Note**: Recall that we need to create all of our resources in the same "Location" and that because the N-Series NVIDIA backed GPU Virtual Machines are currently only availalbe in the "**eastus**" region, we want to sepcify that as the location for our storage account.

     > **Note**: Remember also that all the commands, with the proper values for the `<name>` and other place holders can be easily copied from the "**[commands.txt](deploy/commands.txt)**" file and pasted into your command prompt.
 This will save you having to type each command, replace the place holders, etc..
 For example, the following `azure group create` command with the `<name>` place holder value replaced with your prefix can be found at line 140 in the "**[commands.txt](deploy/commands.txt)**" file.